Awards info for teachers & parents

 Shortlisters are looking for an innovative and thoroughly developed solution addressing a clearly defined and researched problem.

 How well do the features and prototype bring the idea to life?

 Shortlisters are looking for thoughtful and user-centered features and an excellent working prototype.

 How well presented and clear is the overall project?

 Shortlisters are looking for projects that are professionally presented and clear throughout.

 For your students to succeed in the Awards they will need to both meet our judging criteria and present an entry that stands out from the many we receive each year.

 You should also familiarise yourself with the competition rules:

 Students need to submit their entry on the student awards page.
-You'll be sent an email when a team enters, confirming their submission.
+You'll be sent a confirmation email when an entry is submitted.